 This past week, I was crazy enough to travel with the kids to California “one-last-time.”
 This was the first instance when I traveled with all three children, one of them a baby, plus all the stuff a mom must carry to do so successfully.
 While I’ve flown with the two eldest numerous times, doing it with three kids is definitely an adventure.
+So if you’re wondering how to travel alone with your kids, here’s a look at how I do it, without going nuts or losing one of them!

 For this trip, I brought along two strollers, an infant car seat (my parents have seats for the other two kids), three checked bags, two backpacks, a carry-on with toys and one tote bag with pillows and sweatshirts for the plane.
 It was a lot to carry, I know, but the kids pitched in and we made it just fine.